“A teacher affects eternity: they can never tell where their influence stops.”

-We seek to assist educators and/or their immediate family members that are currently battling cancer.
+We seek to assist current educators and/or their conjugal family members who are currently battling cancer.
 Through monetary donations we hope to assist in the significant financial strains, which stem from treatment of this disease, so that their focus can solely be on recovery.
 All of us at one time had an educator assist us in our time of need, now it is our responsibility to return the favor.

 The Vickie S. Honeycutt Foundation began in May 2010 to honor the woman who spent her life as a beacon of compassion for so many.
 Throughout her forty years in education, she was not only a mentor for countless students but for her fellow teachers, as well; all the while remaining an inspiration to her wonderful family, her husband Alan and their two children Ashley and Dane.